 Environmental Health Services conducts surveillance activities for West Nile virus (WNV) seasonally, from May through October, by operating 30 mosquito collection traps located throughout DuPage County.
 These traps are designed to capture the Culex species of mosquitoes, which is the primary transmitter of WNV in our area.
 After collection, the mosquitoes are tested for the presence of the virus to predict the risk of human exposure.

-In addition to the Health Department, other public and private agencies conduct mosquito testing in the County, including: City of Naperville, Clarke Mosquito Control, Illinois Department of Public Health and Forest Preserve District of DuPage County.
+In addition to the Health Department, other public and private agencies conduct mosquito testing in the County, including: City of Naperville, Clarke Environmental Mosquito Management, Inc., Illinois Department of Public Health and Forest Preserve District of DuPage County.
 The location and most recent test results can be found on the Surveillance Maps page a few days after the statistics below are updated.

 Current Activity Levels